Phasor approach to fluorescence lifetime and spectral imaging: Multi-exponential cases

 This is a blind solution for unmixing two components based on their lifetimes, provided that the fluorescence decays of the individual components show a single exponential behavior.

 Compatibility to different gate configurations

-For a system with discrete number of gates and limited time window the phasor approach needs to be adopted.
+For a system with discrete number of gates and limited time window the phasor approach needs to be adapted.
 The equation for reference semicircle is changed to:

 Where K is the number of gates and T is the total measurement window.
 The average lifetimes are calculated by:

 And for a binary case after fitting a line through the data set of phasors and finding the slope (v) and interception (u) the lifetimes are calculated by: